 How to get to Club Paradise, Dimakya Island

 It is reachable via a one-hour plane ride from Manila to Busuanga.
 Then, there’s a jeepney ride to the pier and a boat ride to the island via a stretch of mangroves which is a really relaxing experience.
 It’s the best time to camwhore with friends too!
 So let me recall how it was back then…

-Upon descend into the island (handled by Club Paradise), I remember one would be welcomed with white sand, nipa huts and if you go directly to the clubhouse, friendly attendants will welcome you with coconut juice in husks decorated with those cute, colorful parasols. ^_^ You’d feel all summer-y and ready to plunge at the pool in front of you.
+Upon descent into the island (handled by Club Paradise), I remember one would be welcomed with white sand, nipa huts and if you go directly to the clubhouse, friendly attendants will serve you coconut juice in husks decorated with those cute, colorful parasols. ^_^ You’d feel all summer-y and ready to plunge at the pool in front of you.

-We stayed a good 3 days in the island, I was with colleagues from our school paper and back then we were just using our old SLR cameras.
+I was with colleagues from our school paper and back then, we were just using our old SLR cameras.
 So now, I’m scouring the web for photos and I’m glad that the island still is the paradise it was 12 years ago.

 If you are the more adventurous type, scuba diving would be a pleasant experience.
 Palawan is known for its diving sites and Coron holds one of the 10 spots as the best diving areas in the world.
 The Housereef is the famous area around the island known for its thriving fish life.
 There is also a feeding ground for green turtles and the dugong (sea cow).
 A few more reefs can be accessed from the resort within 20 minutes or so, like the Japanese freighter Kyokuzan Maru.

 Update: Dimakya Island is a UNESCO Biosphere Reserve, it serves as a sanctuary for green sea turtles that comes along the shore to lay eggs.